jwkehoe/MySQL_Enterprise_InnoDB_Cluster_Using_Docker_Compose/README.md

 5. Configure a bridge network TUN for remote management of audit log, firewall and backup
 6. Update documentation template
 9. Create housekeeping scripts

+Credit where credit is due.
+Thnaks to Robert Neumayer and his work creation which I heavily relied upon.